mbraak/django-mptt-admin/README.md

 **dev**

+* Issue 103: use jquery from django admin itself
 * Issue 105: added Turkish translation (thanks to Tagmat)
 * Issue 106: use the same colors as the Django admin